 - Add one tablespoon water at a time, pulsing after each addition.
 Dough should resemble coarse sand.
 When pressed together, the dough should stick.

 - Turn dough onto lightly floured work surface, pressing together to form a ball.

 - Roll dough ball in 1 TBS wheat bran to coat the outside.
 Flatten dough ball to form a disc.
 Wheat bran does not need to be worked into the dough.

 - Wrap in plastic wrap or parchment paper and refrigerate dough for 2 hours or up to overnight.

-Peel apples and cut into thin slices.
+- Peel and cored apples.
+Cut into thin slices.

 - Remove dough from the plastic wrap and roll until a 9-10 inch circle is formed.

-- Bake until edges start to brown, 45-50 minutes.
+- Bake until edges start to brown, 35-40 minutes.

 - Allow to cool at least 1 hour prior to serving.